 If you provide too much, it can even lead to constipation which can be uncomfortable for the duck.
 Holding back on the rice will allow it to return to normal in a day or two.
 Constipation is not likely to occur by throwing a handful to a group each day, but it can be a problem if you were to leave a large pile of it for them to eat at their leisure.

-It would help if you did not feed any rice to a duckling under four weeks old.
+It would help if you did not feed any rice to a duckling under 4 weeks old.
 The moisture-absorbing properties of the rice could cause health problems due to the tiny size of the chick.

-Is Rice Good For My Ducks?
+Is Rice Good for My Ducks?

 Rice is a staple food for humans all over the world.
 You will also find it in most pet food because it is an inexpensive food with plenty of nutritional benefits.